 Over a century in the making, Alabama waterfowlers holding special tags got a shot at sandhill cranes in a zone covering the northern third of the state during December and part of January.
 WATCH for a post-season report in our print edition. — Editor

-For the first time in 103 years, Alabama hunters will soon get the opportunity to hunt a sandhill crane.
+For the first time in 103 years, lucky Alabama hunters are enjoying the opportunity to legally hunt a sandhill crane for the table.

-Beginning Dec.
-3, Alabama’s hunters will have the opportunity to bag this bird once again through a limited quota draw program that gave 400 hunters a 3 bird seasonal tag.
-The season will be split into two segments with the first running from Dec.
-3 to Jan.
-5, 2020.
-The second segment will be Jan.
-16-31, 2020.
-The daily, season and possession limit will be three birds per permit, and hunters can harvest all three birds in one day if they choose.
+Beginning on Dec.
+3, Alabama’s hunters got the opportunity to shoot a limited number of this large gamebird once again.
+A limited quota draw program put seasonal tags in the pockets of 400 hunters.
+The season is split into two segments with the first one ending Jan.
+5. A second segment will be Jan.
+16-31.
+The season limit is three birds per permit, and hunters can harvest all three birds the same day if they choose.

-Surveys over the last few years show about 15,ooo of the big “ribeye of the sky” birds are wintering in Alabama.
-The hunt zone covers roughly the upper third of the state, focusing on the Tennessee River corridor and Wheeler NWR.
-Hunters using crane decoy setups vs. those making incidental crane kills during duck or goose hunts are predicted to run about 50-50.
+Surveys over the last few years show about 15,000 of the big cranes — informally known as “ribeye of the sky” for their delicious steak-like meat — are now wintering in Alabama.
+The open hunt zone covers roughly the upper third of the state, focusing on the Tennessee River corridor and Wheeler NWR.

 About half the permit holders are expected to go the full route with blinds, calling and decoy setups specifically for cranes.

 Interestingly, some enterprising guides have started offering their services to those who hold sandhill tags but lack the know-how, the place or the gear to decoy-hunt for them.